Never Use Alone hotline dial 877-696-1996. An operator will stay with you while you use, and call emergency services if needed.

 Muertes relacionadas con drogas

-Deaths may include overdose deaths due to pharmaceutically and illicitly produced, naturally occurring, semi-synthetic, and synthetic drugs.
-Deaths represented in this graph may not be attributed to overdose.
+The deaths in this dataset may include overdose deaths due to pharmaceutically and illicitly produced, naturally occurring, semi-synthetic, and synthetic drugs.
+These deaths may not be attributed to an overdose.

 NYS Opioid Quarterly Report